maxgriswold/Stay-Tuned---Improving-Sentiment-Analysis-and-Stance-Detection-Using-Large-Language-Models/README.md

   + **07_combine_results.R** consolidates estimates from steps 04 - 07 into a single output file.
   +  **08_calculate_summary_statistics.R** calculates summary and goodness-of-fit statistics using the output from step 07.
   +  **09_evaluate_results.R** creates tables and figures used in the published article, along with conducting several analyses presented in the supplementary materials.
-- **Dockerfile** is a copy of the instructions used to build the docker image.
-This file contains a list of all packages used in the project, for those who do not wish to use a docker container.
-- **run_analysis.sh** executes all code in the **/code** folder.

 ## Instructions